f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab1/lab1.rst

 .. image:: ../pictures/lab1/webapp-containers.png
    :align: center

-.. note :: In this lab, we will publish the ``Words`` micro-services through an NGINX API Gateway managed by NGINX Controller.
+.. note :: In this lab, we will publish the ``Words`` micro-services through an NGINX API Gateway managed by NMS ACM.
 Then, we will check the result through the ``Frontend`` web interface.

+.. note :: In this lab, in order to simplify steps not related to NMS ACM, the Sentence App is already up and running.